 These relatively small horses are carrying a heavy saddle and rider, well above the accepted ratio of 20% of the horse’s body weight.
 And then asked to turn inside out to slide and stop.

 Look at the tailbone and see how much work it does in balancing and helping the horse achieve the sliding stop.
-Regrettably, most tails are blocked to avoid penalty scores these days, creating even a great psychical detriment to the horse during the slide.
+Regrettably, most tails are blocked to avoid penalty scores these days, creating even a great physical detriment to the horse during the slide.

 I’m sure everyone who watches Russell’s video will see something different.